 The temptations in your life are no different from what others experience.
 And God is faithful.
 He will not allow the temptation to be more than you can stand.
 When you are tempted, he will show you a way out so that you can endure.
 (1 Corinthians 10:13)

-That’s the most exciting thing about the Christian life: hope!
+The most exciting thing about the Christian life is hope.
 Not a hope so, guess so, think so, hope.
-But, an eager expectation (Romans 8:19) for the will of God to be revealed.
+But an eager expectation (Romans 8:19) for the will of God to be revealed.
+David expressed this hope after a time of terrible sins in his life: adultery, murder, lying.
+If he can be restored to joy, so can you.

 For I know the thoughts that I think toward you, said the LORD, thoughts of peace, and not of evil, to give you an expected end.
 (Jeremiah 29:11)